Monday, October 25, 12021 HE

 The waves got bigger and the runs longer as I passed West Bay

 It was when I was about in line with Sandy Cove that I had a petit panic attack.
 The wind had really picked up by this point.
 And when the gusts came, it was damn near terrifying.
-I struggled to paddle across the wind and swell.
+I struggled to paddle across the wind and chop.
 And as fatigue started to set in from paddling mainly on my port side, I began to question my decision.

 The mind is a powerful thing.
 And mine was now beginning to wander toward the what-ifs I had considered beforehand, and the I told you so’s I was sure to hear if things went awry.
 Presuming, of course, that things only went slightly awry and I was rescued at sea.
 I looked back over my right shoulder to the succession of white caps chasing and overpassing me from behind.
 I looked back to front and left out toward the strait.
 I could see the headline, Solo Stand Up Paddleboarder Explodes in Weather Bomb.